MarinosTBH/MarinosTBH/README.md

-- 👋 My first full-stack MERN app : [https://souvenirsappproject.netlify.app/](https://souvenirsappproject.netlify.app/).
-- 👋 My second project is a nextjs static blog : [https://mat-dev-blog-nextjs.vercel.app/](https://mat-dev-blog-nextjs.vercel.app/)
+- 👋 Take a look at my blog : [https://mat-dev-blog-nextjs.vercel.app/](https://mat-dev-blog-nextjs.vercel.app/)
 - 👀 I’m interested in web development, Cyber Security and Digital Marketing
 - 🌱 I’m currently a Full Stack web developer.
-- 💞️ I’m looking to collaborate on full-stack projects
+- 💞️ I’m looking to collaborate on web JS web applications
 - 📫 you can reach me on :
 - + Linkedin : www.linkedin.com/in/M-A-T
 - + Number/Whatsapp/Telegram : +21656******